Disclosure: Some posts may contain affiliate links or are promotional articles. I only endorse brands that I trust.

 I can’t distract myself with pub crawls and nights out so I have focused on my hobbies and found my talents as a writer and a photographer.

 My resolution this year is to simply believe in myself and that I have the talent, passion and commitment to do the things I’ve dreamt about.

-Tonight we are cuddling up on the sofa and watching some films.
-We’ve got some cinema style snacks and we’re sharing a bottle of Prosecco.
-When the kids have gone to bed we’re going to watch Charlie Brooker’s: Death to 2020 on Netflix.
+Tonight my kids and I are cuddling up on the sofa and watching some films.
+We’ve got some cinema-style snacks and I’ve opened a bottle of Prosecco (oops).
+When the kids have gone to bed I’m going to watch Charlie Brooker’s: Death to 2020 on Netflix and laugh.